List of tallest buildings in Milan: Map of tallest buildings

 This map displays the location of buildings taller than 100 m (328 ft) in Milan.
 Each marker is coloured by the decade of the building's completion.

 Tallest buildings

 This list ranks completed high-rises and free-standing structures in Milan that stand at least 100 m (328 ft) tall as of 2025, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.